What to do in Kotor: the Most Picturesque Town in Montenegro

 Cruise ship Viking Sky docked in the Kotor bay for a day trip to explore Kotor

-Kotor, Montenegro has many interesting things to do and see, and one day is not enough for that.
-But maybe you have arrived on a cruise ship for a daytime visit, or you are on a day-trip.
-Or, maybe you are having a short city break.
+Kotor, Montenegro, has many interesting things to do and see, and one day is not enough to experience them all.
+But maybe you have arrived on a cruise ship for a daytime visit, or you came for a day trip or a short city break and you have limited time.

-Let's figure out what you can see and do to get the most out of your visit to Kotor.
+Let's figure out the best things to do there to get the most out of your short visit to Kotor.

 Pink with a round arch Sea Gates to enter fortified medieval walls to explore Old town Kotor